Travel request are approved subject to available funding.

 Food or other per diem costs

-DO NOT book your hotel expenses through discount travel agencies (Expedia, Travelocity, Orbitz, etc.) if requesting reimbursement
+Expense booked through discount travel agencies (Expedia, Travelocity, Orbitz, etc.) that are not itemized will not be reimbursed. if requesting reimbursement

-Hotel receipts must be on official hotel letterhead and be itemized to include a daily breakdown of expenses, including room rate & all taxes
+Expenses where hotel receipts do not include official hotel letterhead and and that are not itemized will not be reimbursed; hotel receipts must include a daily breakdown of expenses, including room rate & all taxes.

 Each student is eligible to receive a total of $800.00 per fiscal year.
 Students can receive funding for up to two (2) trips per fiscal year.